 - Consult the Apple iOS Dev Center for the most recent iOS technical documentation and tools.

-- IBM Tealeaf client frameworks do not support forwarding of application data to third-party systems.
+- Acoustic Tealeaf client frameworks do not support forwarding of application data to third-party systems.
 Application data must be forwarded to the server that hosts the native application.

 - Tealeaf has passed all Apple Store and Google Play Store regulations.
 If you encounter an issue with the Tealeaf library that is related to required scanning for Apple Store and Google Play Store, you can work directly with your Tealeaf services representative to resolve the issue.